Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

 1. What are the benefits of using a list over the original implementation of `choose_rps`?
     * For instance, how could this function be adapted if their were more elements added to the game.

+## Live Coding

+1. Develop a variety of simple coding examples to talk through with students.
+1. Build students confidence up with increasing comfort with explaining or talking through coding solutions.